phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 ```

 The above configuration is pretty self-explanatory.
 First, it tells nginx to
 listen for incoming http requests on port 80.
-If the request has yourdomain.com
+It then takes all of those
-in the body, then it forwards this request to `http://localhost:<your_port_#>/`
+requests and forwards them to your Node application running on your specified
-on your server, which corresponds to the node application you spun up earlier.
+port number.

 Next, we have to actually add this configuration to nginx - and we do that by
 creating a [symlink][symlink] in another directory to this config file we just